WHY WE HAVE A CODE OF CONDUCT

 5. No Member will incorrectly describe any panel product offered for sale.

 7. In cases where Members believe a breach of the Code has been committed as a result of product misrepresentation it is agreed that this must be reported to the appropriate authorities.
-They also undertake to inform the TTF via the TTF Code of Conduct Disciplinary Procedure of the allegation and to co-operate in any subsequent investigation and any resulting disciplinary proceedings.
+They also undertake to inform the TDUK via the TDUK Code of Conduct Disciplinary Procedure of the allegation and to co-operate in any subsequent investigation and any resulting disciplinary proceedings.

 8. Members undertake to ensure that all relevant personnel employed by them will be conversant with and abide by the Code of Practice and its implications.